 - 1. Only licensees listed in Regulation 47-405(A) may file a festival permit application with the state licensing authority.
-The initial festival permit application must be filed with the state licensing authority, and, if applicable the local licensing authority, at least ten (10) business days before the date the first festival is to be held, and must include: - a.
+The initial festival permit application must be filed with the state licensing authority, and, if applicable the local licensing authority, at least thirty (30) calendar days before the date the first festival is to be held, and must include: - a.
 The eligible license type and license number of the festival permit applicant; - b.
-A description of the licensed premises for the first festival; - c.
+A description of the licensed premises for the first festival, including whether the licensed premises for the festival is located on an existing licensed premises that has been modified; - c.
 The date of the first festival; - d.
 Duration of the festival, which cannot exceed seventy-two (72) hours; - e.
-The annual processing fee of twenty-five dollars (\$25 USD); - f.
-Contact information of a primary contact for each participating licensee including name, title, phone number and email address; - g.
+A processing fee of fifty dollars (\$50 USD); - f.
+Contact information of a primary contact for each participating licensee including name, title, phone number and email address;

+- g.
 Any special event permit application that has been or will be filed in connection with the festival; - h.
 Confirmation that the applicant has provided notification to the local licensing authority of the location and date of the initial festival; - i.
-A security and control plan, which must be provided to and agreed to by each participating licensee, which specifies: - (i) Hours of service of alcohol beverages;

-- (ii) Entries and exits; - (iii) How and where alcohol will be secured and stored when setting up for the festival, during the festival, and after conclusion of the festival; - (iv) How visibly intoxicated parties will be handled; and - (v) How the licensee plans to prevent persons under twenty-one (21) years of age from consuming or purchasing alcohol beverages. - j.
+A security and control plan, which must be provided to and agreed to by each participating licensee, which specifies: - i.
+Hours of service of alcohol beverages; - ii.
+Entries and exits; - iii.
+How and where alcohol will be secured and stored when setting up for the festival, during the festival, and after conclusion of the festival; - iv.
+How visibly intoxicated parties will be handled; and - v.
+How the licensee plans to prevent persons under twenty-one (21) years of age from consuming or purchasing alcohol beverages. - j.
 Active Colorado liquor license numbers not under suspension for the applicant and each participating licensee; - k.
 Identification of any violations at a festival committed by the applicant or any participating licensee during the preceding three years; and - I. Such other information as required on form approved by the state licensing authority. - 2.
-The applicant must apply with the state licensing authority and, if applicable, the local licensing authority, at least ten (10) business days before holding the initial festival under the festival permit.
-If the applicant does not provide the application to one or both of the applicable licensing authorities at least (10) business days before holding the initial festival, the application will be denied by the state licensing authority. - 3.
-A festival permit must be approved by the state licensing authority before the first festival can be held. - C. Local festival permit from the Local Licensing Authority. - 1.
+The applicant must apply with the state licensing authority and, if applicable, the local licensing authority, at least thirty (30) calendar days before holding the initial festival under the festival permit.
+If the applicant does not provide the application to one or both of the applicable licensing authorities at least thirty (30) calendar days before holding the initial festival, the application will be denied by the state licensing authority. - 3.
+A festival permit must be approved by the state licensing authority before the first festival can be held. - 4.
+Once a permittee files an initial festival permit application, it may only add participating licensees for the initial festival set forth in subpart (B)(1)(j) of this regulation by providing written notice to the state and local licensing authority, at least fifteen (15) calendar days prior to the first festival, as calculated pursuant to section 2-4-108, C.R.S. - C. Local festival permit from the Local Licensing Authority. - 1.
 If required by the local licensing authority, the festival permit applicant must also obtain a local festival permit.
 The licensee must file the festival permit application with the Division at the same time they file with any local licensing authority. - 2.
 If the licensee filing the festival permit application holds a limited winery license, or a winery license, then a festival permit from the local licensing authority is not required. - 3.
 A festival permit from a local licensing authority is not required if the festival permit applicant also applies for a special event liquor permit issued under article 5 of title 44.